 In order to obtain Covered Services, we recommend you designate a Network Primary Care Provider for each Member.
 You may select any Network Primary Care Provider who is accepting new patients.
 If you do not select a Network Primary Care Provider for each Member, one will be assigned.
-You may obtain a list of Network Primary Care Providers at our website or by contacting our Member Services department.
+You may obtain a list of Network Primary Care Providers within the CCCWA Exchange at our website or by contacting our Member Services department.